ssjmelissa/ssjmelissa/README.md

 ### [Enhanced support for citations on GitHub](https://github.blog/2021-08-19-enhanced-support-citations-github)

 <i>GitHub now has built-in support for CITATION.cff files.
 This new feature enables academics and researchers to let people know how to correctly cite their work, especially in academic publications/materials.
 Originally proposed by the research software engineering community, CITATION.cff files are plain text files with human- and machine-readable citation information.
-When we detect a CITATION.cff file in a repository, we use this information to create convenient APA or BibTeX style citation links that can be referenced by others.</i>
+When we detect a CITATION.cff file in a repository, we use this information to create convenient APA or BibTeX style citation links that can be referenced by others.
+I don't know where this was when I was back in uni.</i>

 <br>